5.8 million jobs benefit from minimum wage increase

 Following the increase in the minimum wage to 12 euros on October 1, 2022, the income of affected employees will rise by a total of around 480 million euros, which corresponds to an increase of 9.6%.

-According to an EU directive, the minimum wage should be 60% of median earnings, measured by the so-called Kaitz index.
-However, this index only takes into account full-time employees.
-In October 2022, the median gross hourly earnings for full-time employees in Germany entitled to the minimum wage was 21.29 euros.
-The minimum wage of 12 euros thus corresponded to a share of 56.4%.
-If all employees entitled to minimum wage are taken into account, median earnings fall to 18.94 euros, and the minimum wage corresponds to a share of 63.4%.
+According to an EU directive, the minimum wage should be 60% of median earnings, as measured by the so-called Kaitz index.
+However, this index only takes full-time employees into account.
+In October 2022, the average gross hourly earnings for full-time employees in Germany entitled to the minimum wage amounted to 21.29 euros.
+The minimum wage of 12 euros therefore corresponded to a share of 56.4 %.
+If all employees entitled to the minimum wage are taken into account, the average earnings fall to 18.94 euros, and the minimum wage corresponds to a share of 63.4 %.

 Women and East Germans benefit more than average

-It turns out that women are affected by this increase more often than average, about 18% compared to about 12% for men.
-There are also differences between eastern and western Germany: Around 18% of employees in eastern Germany are affected, compared with only 14% in western Germany.
-The impact also varies by state.
-Saxony-Anhalt has the highest proportion of affected employment at 18.6%, while Baden-Württemberg has the lowest at 12.6%.
-The hospitality industry is particularly hard hit, with 48%, and agriculture, forestry and fishing, with 41%.
+It can be seen that women are affected by this increase at an above-average rate, around 18% compared to around 12% for men.
+There are also differences between East and West Germany: Around 18% of employees in eastern Germany are affected, compared to only 14% in western Germany.
+The effects also vary depending on the federal state.
+Saxony-Anhalt has the highest proportion of affected employment relationships at 18.6%, while Baden-Württemberg has the lowest at 12.6%.
+The hospitality industry is particularly hard hit with 48% and agriculture, forestry and fishing with 41%.

 The increase in the minimum wage has significantly reduced the low-wage sector in Germany.
-In October 2022, one in seven employees (15%) worked in the low-wage sector, a reduction of 1.5 million jobs compared with April 2022.
-There was a particularly positive impact on the "provision of other economic services," "hotels and restaurants," and "agriculture, forestry, and fishing" sectors, although the share of low-wage jobs in these sectors is still high.
+In October 2022, one in seven employees (15%) worked in the low-wage sector, which represents a reduction of 1.5 million jobs compared to April 2022.
+There was a particularly positive impact on the sectors "Other business service activities", "Hotels and restaurants" and "Agriculture, forestry and fishing", although the proportion of low-paid jobs in these sectors is still high.

-Further background information and methodological notes can be found at the corresponding publication of the Federal Statistical Office.
+Further background information and methodological notes can be found in the corresponding publication of the Federal Statistical Office.

 Like it?
 Please spread the word: